-During these past years, an estimated 100 undergraduate students at UNC have completed a one-semester full-time study at the University of Havana.
-At the graduate level, a score of students have completed their Ph.D. degrees in the social sciences and humanities, almost all of whom have subsequently developed career tracks dedicated to the study of Cuba.
+An estimated 100 undergraduate students at UNC have completed a one-semester full-time study at the University of Havana.
+At the graduate level, scores of students have completed their Ph.D. degrees in the social sciences and humanities and the professional schools, almost all of whom have subsequently developed career tracks dedicated to the study of Cuba.
 Read more.

 The Program collaborates with the University of North Carolina Press monograph series “Envisioning Cuba” which is dedicated to the publication of innovative scholarship engaged with theoretical approaches and interpretive frameworks informed by multi-disciplinary methodologies.
 An estimated 30 scholarly monographs have been published by the Press, including a number of translations into English of Cuban scholarship including several that are part of the Consortium in Latin American and Caribbean Studies Latin America in Translation Series.